-Legal Planning Meetings
+Legal Gateway/Planning Meetings

-1. Purpose of Legal Planning Meetings
+1. Purpose of Legal Gateway/Planning Meetings

-Legal Planning Meetings are an essential part of the process for dealing with public law children's cases under the Public Law Outline.
+The Legal Gateway/Planning Meeting is an essential part of the process for dealing with public law children's cases under the Public Law Outline.
 Its purpose is to consider all the information available and decide if the legal threshold is met to commence pre-proceedings or to issue immediate care proceedings.

-A Legal Planning Meeting should be held to discuss the way forward in a particular case, where an application for a legal order may be required.
+A Legal Gateway/Planning Meeting should be held to discuss the way forward in a particular case, where an application for a legal order may be required.
 This can include:

 - Following an application for an Emergency Protection Order when consideration is being given to an application for an Interim Care Order;